 Can carpet and carpet padding be recycled together?

-Many carpet recyclers also take carpet padding.
+Many companies that recycle carpet also take carpet padding.
 Carpet padding is recycled separately from carpet, however, so it’s best to double-check that both are accepted by the program you choose to use to recycle your carpet.

 Recycled carpet is typically turned back into plastic resin to be used to create other products.
 It can also become new carpet, in the form of fiber or backing.